Beyond Bruises: Understanding Intimate Partner Violence as a Liberty Crime

 A liberty crime is an offense against a person's fundamental freedom and autonomy, and includes crimes such as kidnapping, false imprisonment, stalking, and trafficking.
 Liberty crimes are not defined by violence or physical injury; rather, the offense lies in the deprivation of liberty itself—the denial of a person's ability to move freely through the world and exercise self-determination.

 Think about what we call kidnapping or false imprisonment—these are easily understood as liberty crimes because they deny someone their freedom of movement and autonomy.
-We don't require that a kidnapper physically assault a victim for it to be considered a serious crime—the deprivation of liberty itself is the harm.
+We don't require that an abuser lock their partner in the basement for the threshold of imprisonment to be met—the deprivation of liberty itself is the harm.
 We understand intuitively that taking away someone's freedom is a profound violation of their human rights.

 Why the Most Harmful Abuse Leaves No Bruises

 Historically, intimate partner violence has been viewed through an injury model that focused exclusively on visible physical harm: bruises, broken bones, or emergency room visits.
-Research over the past two decades has demonstrated that the most devastating impact of the abusive relationship often comes not from episodic physical violence, but from the systematic pattern of control that operates beneath the surface—and frequently within relationships where no physical violence occurs at all.
+Research over the past two decades has demonstrated that the most devastating impact of the abusive relationship often comes not from episodic physical violence, but from the systematic pattern of control that operates beneath the surface—and often within relationships where no physical violence occurs at all.

 This pattern of abuse typically begins with seemingly benign requests from the abusive partner: "text me when you get to the restaurant" or "share your location with me so I know you're safe."
-Each individual demand may appear trivial, even caring, evidence of how much the abuser loves their partner.
+Each individual demand may appear trivial—even caring—evidence of how much the abuser loves their partner.
 Over time, however, these requests evolve into non-negotiable requirements that are systematically designed to isolate the victim while establishing the abuser's dominance.
 These tactics form an interconnected web of control that operates continuously across every domain of the victim's life.

 Redefining Intimate Partner Violence